NH's 1st Coronavirus Patient, Told to Stay Isolated, Went to Event, Officials Say

 "We expect additional cases may be identified that are related to this investigation," the New Hampshire health officials' news release said.

-Read more information about observing COVID-19 symptoms from New Hampshire here, and anyone who thinks they may have those symptoms, like fever or coughing and shortness of breath, should call their health care provider or the health and human services department at 603-271-4496 or after hours at 603-271-5300.
+Read more information from New Hampshire about observing COVID-19 symptoms here.
+Anyone who thinks they may have those symptoms, like fever or coughing and shortness of breath, should call their health care provider or the health and human services department at 603-271-4496 or after hours at 603-271-5300.

 More details about the private event the first patient attended were released by the Vermont Department of Health and Dartmouth College Tuesday evening.